1968 Monaco Grand Prix: Race

 Johnny Servoz-Gavin took the lead from Hill at the start, while Bruce McLaren took out the other Lotus of Jackie Oliver at the chicane on the first lap.
 Servoz-Gavin was struck by bad luck on lap 3 when he suffered a drive shaft failure and crashed.
 This set the tone for the rest of the race, when after a series of accidents and mechanical failures, only five cars finished the race, with everyone from 3rd-place finishing at least four laps down on eventual winner Hill, who cemented his reputation as "Mr. Monaco" by taking his fourth win in the principality.
 It was however a close finish, with BRM replacement Richard Attwood surprising by finishing just 2 seconds behind the Englishman.
 Even though Hill broke the Monaco lap record three times during the race, it was Attwood who ultimately recorded fastest lap, the only one of his career.
 This would also be his one and only podium finish at a Formula One race, just as for Belgian Lucien Bianchi, who finished third.
+This was the 50th podium finish for Lotus.

 Disaster would strike Formula One again just two weeks later as fourth-placed Ludovico Scarfiotti was killed during the Rossfeld hillclimb event.